-If you are not able to decide what languages you should learn in 2020 and more suitable for the future, this guide can help you decide which one you should consider.
+If you cannot decide what languages you should learn in 2021 and more suitable for the future, this guide can help you decide which one you should consider.

 Studying a foreign language has numerous rewards!
-Not only it is interesting and exciting but beneficial at all ages.
+Not only is it interesting and exciting but beneficial for all ages.

 We all have different reasons to learn a new language.

 In an age of increasing globalization, it can benefit your career prospects, school and college education, emigration, and study abroad in an age of increasing globalization.
 It also plays a vital role in traveling and pursuing your hobbies and interests.

 “Learn everything you can, anytime you can, from anyone you can; there will always come a time when you will be grateful you did.”Sarah Caldwell

 Choosing the right foreign language to learn is a very subjective thing and often very difficult to answer.

 While any language will be useful for some language jobs or for some countries or where your interests lie, it depends on the purpose of the person learning the language.

 Career choices in foreign languages is one of the vital motivation while selecting one.

 It takes lots of time, effort, and persistence to learn a new language.